JStivenCM/Aggressive-Anti-AdBlock/README.md

 - **Cache-Busting Bait Refresh**: The script actively moves bait elements in the DOM to force the browser to re-evaluate styles, defeating blockers that rely on cached rules.
 - **Enhanced AdSense Shield**: Now scans **all** AdSense units on the page for class manipulation or hidden attributes, ensuring legitimate ads aren't silently blocked.
 - **Anti-Tamper Logic**: Detects and fixes advanced evasion techniques like negative `z-index`, `clip-path` masking, and `opacity` hacks.
+- **Custom Container Monitoring**: New ability to monitor specific IDs of your own ad containers.
+This acts as a countermeasure against **native browser blockers** (like Brave, Edge, Chrome, Opera, Vivaldi, Samsung Internet, Adblock Browser) that remove elements without using traditional extensions.

 ---